b-studios/choicecalculus/README.md

 This project is an implementation of the choice calculus with configuration as presented in [1].
 The implementation assumes JavaScript as the base language adding a DSL layer of choice calculus constructs.

 ## Installation
-To install just clone the repository and build the project using sbt.
+To install just clone the repository and build the project invoking `sbt compile`.
+The latest builds are also available at the ["builds" branch](https://github.com/b-studios/choicecalculus/tree/builds).
+(For some help on the usage of those jar-files see the notes on the branch's page)

 Then create some file containing your source code, like:

 ```
 // test.js.cc